Stuycs-K/finalproject-10-li-irvin-lou-steven/Presentation.md

 - Key Exchange through (ECDH – Elliptic Curve Diffie-Hellman)
 - Used to secure wallets and blockchains for things like bitcoin and ethereum.
 - Web Certifiers for SSL and TLS

+### Point Operations
+ECC requires two point operations: point addition and point multiplication.
+#### Point Addition
+Given two points on the elliptic curve and a prime for finite field: we calculate the third point based on the following cases:
+**If either point is at infinity:**

+Return the other point